Publication Instructions of the Doctoral Theses at Turku School of Economics

 Publication instructions at Turku School of Economics

 Doctoral dissertations are published in the University of Turku – Annales Universitatis Turkuensis, subseries E – Oeconomica.
 Only doctoral dissertations which have been granted a printing permission by Turku School of Economics are published in the Annales E – Oeconomica series.
+You must use the correct word template when publishing in the Annales serie.

 The publications in the subseries E - Oeconomica may be published as both printed copies and in electronic format (recommended) or only as printed copies.
 Publishing only online is not possible in the subseries E – Oeconomica.